School of Allied Health Professions

 Mission and Objectives

-The mission of the program for the Master of Health Sciences degree in Counseling is to provide professional education and clinical experience to master’s level students who are committed to serving persons of all ages, including diverse backgrounds, that have challenges related to mental, physical, developmental, cognitive, and emotional disabilities.
+The mission of the program for the Master of Health Sciences degree in Counseling is to provide professional education and clinical experience to master’s level students who are committed to serving persons of all ages, including diverse backgrounds that have challenges related to mental, physical, developmental, cognitive, and emotional disabilities.
+Professional preparation of master’s level students will focus on equipping students with knowledge and skills to provide clinical services.
+Master’s level students will be prepared to assume the full range of professional responsibilities required in a variety of counseling settings and are motivated to contribute to scholarship and service locally and nationally.
+This mission is achieved through various academic, clinical, research, and scholarly activities.

 Program Objectives